Spring has sprung in full force in my neck of the woods, and wow, is the pollen ever thick!

 Well, the pollen hasn’t changed has it?
 The excuse that “the pollen is really bad this year” is not the reason either.

 Development of seasonal allergies all of a sudden or those that get worse each year is a sign that gut health is deteriorating with age.
 At that point, steps should be taken quickly with the diet to rectify the situation.

 The good news is that even if you or your children have seasonal allergies now, you can deal with it effectively with a change in diet!

 Steps to Eliminate Seasonal Allergies From Your Life

 Here are a few simple steps for combating seasonal allergies with diet:

 - Eliminate pasteurized dairy from your life in all forms.
 Pasteurization of dairy denatures fragile milk proteins and renders then allergenic among other problems.
 Grassfed raw dairy would be an excellent alternative here.
 If you have problems digesting dairy, try healthy milk substitutes such as homemade coconut milk tonic.

 - Look to significantly reduce or eliminate grains and sugars in all forms from your diet.
-Many people with seasonal allergies report nothing short of miraculous improvement when they take steps to avoid gluten containing grains or even complete avoidance of grains and sugar is followed particularly during allergy season.
+Many people with seasonal allergies report nothing short of miraculous improvement when they take steps to avoid gluten containing grains.
+Even more effective is avoiding all grains and sugars particularly during allergy season.

 - Look at the GAPS Diet as a long term solution for rectifying gut imbalance.
 Dr. Natasha Campbell-McBride MDs book Gut and Psychology Syndrome is a primer on this subject.
 She not only describes in detail how gut dysbiosis develops in the first place but outlines a comprehensive plan for rebalancing gut flora and putting autoimmunity into remission for good.